Konrad869/AI-Content_Assistant-PRO/README.md

    ```bash
    ng build --configuration production
    ```
-2. Deploy the contents of the `dist/frontend` directory to your web server.
+2. Deploy the contents of the `src` directory to your web server.

 ## License